Phantom-Intruder/kubelabs/Autoscaler101/helpers.md

 lifecycle:
   preStop:
     exec:
       command: ["/bin/sh", "-c", "sleep 60"]
+terminationGracePeriodSeconds: 90
 ```

-This will prevent the application from getting deleted for 60 seconds after the termination signal has been sent by Kubernetes even if the shutdown processes have finished.
+This will prevent the application running for 60 seconds after the termination signal has been sent by Kubernetes.
+This ensures that the load balancer has time to notice that the pod is shutting down and curb traffic to it.
+You also need to set `terminationGracePeriodSeconds` properly (at a higher value that the sleep period).

 # Conclusion